 Foreign parties who enter into contracts in Vietnam have a tendency to refer disputes to foreign seats of arbitration rather than to domestic arbitration.
 In addition to wanting to get away from the domestic courts in the event of a problem with an arbitration, there is a perception that it would be hard for foreign lawyers to get visa entry permits to participate in a hearing.

 Generally, the new Arbitration Law adopts the guidelines set down by the Model Law.
-While the Arbitration Law is equally applicable to both domestic and international arbitrations and does not draw differences between the two, the Arbitration Law77 does refer to disputes with foreign elements.78
+While the Arbitration Law is equally applicable to both domestic and international arbitrations and does not draw differences between the two, the Arbitration Law72 does refer to disputes with foreign elements.73

 Party autonomy and the choice of arbitration rules selected by the parties may prevail over certain provisions of the Arbitration Law.
 These may include procedural schedules, payment of fees to arbitrators, and ways of filing and serving documents.

-It is important to note that while the Arbitration Law had adopted many of the familiar provisions laid down by the Model Law, there are a few differences to be found in the Arbitration Law.
+While the Arbitration Law had adopted many of the familiar provisions laid down by the Model Law, there are a few differences to be found in the Arbitration Law.
 This has caused UNCITRAL itself not to recognise the Vietnam Arbitration Law as being in compliance with the Model Law.
-The Arbitration Law provides that all disputes without any foreign element involved will be strictly subjected to Vietnamese law and that the language of the arbitration proceedings has to be Vietnamese.80 There is no distinction between procedural law and substantive law under the Arbitration Law.
+The Arbitration Law provides that all disputes without any foreign element involved will be strictly subjected to Vietnamese law and that the language of the arbitration proceedings has to be Vietnamese.75 There is no distinction between procedural law and substantive law under the Arbitration Law.
 The Law also allows for anyone to establish arbitration institutions in Vietnam or to establish and operate a foreign arbitration institution in Vietnam.

 In the event that any signatory to an arbitration agreement does not have authority to enter into an arbitration agreement or if the subject matter of a dispute happens to fall within an area deemed outside the competence of arbitration, the arbitration agreement is to be deemed to be inoperative and unenforceable.